anoma/nspec/docs/arch/node/engines/local_time_series_storage.juvix.md

 retrieval of time series data.
 It provides functions for recording new data, retrieving existing data, and deleting data when needed.

+!!! todo

+    look into synchronous interaction for storage in future versions:

+    > It provides functions

+    That's technically not correct, though intuitively true.

 ## Components

 - [[Local Time Series Storage Messages]]